Kernel mode software has unrestricted access to the system.

 To analyze rootkits, identify indicators of compromise (IoC) and collect forensic evidence it is critical to have a good understanding of the architecture and internals of the Windows kernel.

-This course takes a deep dive into the internals of the Windows kernel from a security perspective with emphasis on internal algorithms, data structures, debugger usage.
+This course takes a deep dive into the internals of the Windows kernel from a security perspective with an emphasis on internal algorithms, data structures, debugger usage.

 Attendees must have a solid understanding of operating system concepts and have a working knowledge of Windows.

 This course does not require any programming knowledge.

-The objective of this section is to learn about the Windows kernel debugger (WinDBG/KD), debugging symbols, debugger usage and debugger extensions useful for forensic analysis of the kernel.
+The objective of this section is to learn about the architecture of the Windows kernel and key kernel-mode components.

-The objective of this section to discuss the architecture of the Windows kernel, key kernel mode components and core system mechanisms that are critical to kernel mode security software.
+The objective of this section to discuss the foundational building blocks of the system that kernel components rely on.

-The objective of this section is to learn about the different mechanism provided by the Windows kernel for code execution, their use cases and the restrictions imposed by them.
+The objective of this section is to learn about the different mechanisms provided by the kernel for code execution, their use cases and the restrictions imposed by them.

-The objective of this section is to learn about the different synchronization primitives available in the Windows kernel, their usage scenarios and the advantages and disadvantages of each of them.
+The objective of this section is to learn about the different synchronization primitives available in the Windows kernel, their usage scenarios, and their pros and cons.

-This objective of this section is to understand how the Windows kernel performs memory management.
+This objective of this section is to understand how the kernel performs memory management.

-The objective of this section is to understand how objetcs are managed by the Windows kernel, the object and handles relationship how the kernel performs security checks on objects.
+The objective of this section is to understand how objects and handles are managed by the kernel.

-This objective of this section is to understand how the Windows kernel dispatches I/O requests to device drivers, how device drivers handle I/O requests and the various data structures that are involved in processing I/O.
+This objective of this section is to understand how the kernel dispatches I/O requests to drivers, how drivers handle I/O requests, and the various data structures that are involved in processing I/O.

 The objective of this section is to understand the different exploit mitigations that have been added to the Windows kernel over the course of its lifetime.